ZtaMDev/Dars-Framework/dars/docs/state_management.md

 ])
 ```

-## Immutable default state (index 0)
+## Immutable Default State (Index 0)

-- State `0` is the component's default configuration (as instantiated) and is immutable.
+- State `0` is the component's default configuration (as instantiated) and is **immutable**.
 - Authoring-time: `cState(0, ...)` is forbidden and raises an error.
 - Runtime: switching to state `0` restores the initial DOM snapshot (attributes except `id`, plus innerHTML) and ignores any rules for state `0`.
 - This guarantees that returning to `0` reverts the UI to its original state.

-## Mod.set now supports multiple attributes and event arrays
+## Mod.set with Multiple Attributes

-- You can set multiple properties in one call, e.g.:
+You can set multiple properties in one call:

 ```python
 Mod.set("btn1", text="Don't click it", class_name="warn")
 ```

-- Event attributes accept a single script or an array of scripts (executed sequentially).
+Event attributes accept a single script or an array of scripts (executed sequentially).
 Valid values are:
 - InlineScript, FileScript, dScript, or plain JS strings

 ```python
 Mod.set("btn1", on_click=[txt.state(0), dScript(code="console.log('clicked')")])
 ```

-- The runtime ensures only one dynamic listener per event is active at a time and cleans it up when returning to state `0`.
+The runtime ensures only one dynamic listener per event is active at a time and cleans it up when returning to state `0`.

-## Full HTML replacement (custom components)
+## Full HTML Replacement (Custom Components)

 If you need full HTML replacement on state change:
 ```python